DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2-2_operators.md

 value (addition, subtraction, multiplication, division, etc.).

 You use the Math Operators to perform arithmetical actions on a set of numbers.
-Notice that
+These can be found under Operators>Actions.